-Underlying four of the five Russian articles analysed is the notion that Turkey is an outsider to Europe like the Georgian press.
-2007R1 defines Europe as "Christian" through the way that Austrians describe themselves and particularly the Union for Austrian Future and Freedom party.
+As is the case with Georgian media, the notion that Turkey is an outsider to Europe underlies most of the Russian texts.
+2007R1 defines Europe as "Christian" through the way Austrians describe themselves, particularly the Union for Austrian Future and Freedom party.
 Turkish people are grouped together with Bosnians, Albanians, and Arabs clearly based on their Muslim majorities.
 2007R2 praises Germany for "finally" doing something about Turkish immigrants, who have not been successfully integrated.
 2007R4 states that Turkey is not a European country from a geographic and cultural-historic perspective.
-Another Russian article, 2007R5, presents a view where Merkel is "imperturbable" in her opposition to Turkey joining the EU.
-One article does not explicitly identify the EU and Turkey as opposites: 2007R3 claims that Turkey joining the EU is a problem specifically for European conservatives.
+Some articles do not explicitly identify the EU and Turkey as obverse (2007R5) and claim that Turkey joining the EU is a problem specifically for European conservatives (2007R3).

-Similar to the Georgian texts, the Russian articles all suggest to different degrees that Turkey's EU membership is not possible in the near future.
-Divergence between EU-Turkey is caused by the difficulty of integrating Turkish immigrants into Europe, especially Germany (2007R1, 2007R2).
+Along Georgian media, Russian articles suggest to different degrees that Turkey's EU membership is not possible in the near future.
+Divergence between EU-Turkey is caused by the difficulty of integrating Turkish immigrants into Europe, especially in Germany (2007R1, 2007R2).

 Civilization is widely discussed in the selected texts.
-2010G1 suggests that EU membership entails "building a western style developed country" for Turkey.
-2009G3 shows that EU and Turkey are two different civilizations in terms of religion and underlines that Turkey is a Muslim country, while the EU is a union of Christian states.
+Georgian media again suggest Europe and Turkey are two different civilizations; contrasting Muslim Turkey to the EU - a union of Christian states.
+They further add, EU membership entails "building a western-style developed country" (2010G1).
 Egyptian newspapers similarly highlight the religious divide and argue that Turkey's rejection was made on cultural and religious bases (2007A1; 2007A2).
 In the Russian press, there are contradictory views.
-According to the conservative view, Christian Europe and Muslim Turkey represent separate civilizations, which is evident from the lack of integration of some Muslim communities in Europe (2007R1) while a liberal article does not perceive the West and the East as necessarily at odds with each other (2007R4).
+According to the conservative view, Christian Europe and Muslim Turkey represent separate civilizations, which is evident from the lack of integration of some Muslim communities in Europe while one liberal article rejects the idea of West and East as necessarily at odds with each other (2007R4).

-As for 'status in international society', predominant in the Russian sources, Europe is described as a leading actor with a developed economy. .Accordingly, Turkey is an actor that needs to develop economically to convince member states and catch up to the European standards.
-Most Georgian texts also indicate Europe is a leading actor because Turkey's membership of the union depends on the EU's solutions.
-Turkey is shown to accept whatever the EU decides.
-However, 2009G3 notes that while Turkey is perceived as a country which keeps waiting for the EU, it also tries to create an image of itself as a peaceful neighbour among Eastern Arabic states.
+'Status in international society' is predominant in the Russian sources that describe Europe as a leading actor with a developed economy.
+Accordingly, Turkey is an actor that needs to develop economically to catch up to European standards and convince member states.
+Most Georgian texts also indicate Europe is a leading actor because Turkey's EU membership depends on European solutions.
+Turkey is shown as accepting whatever the EU decides.
+While Turkey is perceived as a country that keeps waiting for the EU, it however tries to create an image of itself as a peaceful neighbour among Eastern Arabic states (2009G3).

-Regarding "nationalism" in the Russian articles, Turkey's EU membership is mentioned in the context of the national preservation of European countries, specifically Germany.
+Regarding "nationalism" Russian articles mention Turkey's EU membership in the context of the national preservation of European countries, specifically Germany.
 For the Egyptian press, the rise of nationalism in the Turkish society would undermine the achievements of the Turkish state with regard to the adoption of the EU conditionality (2009A1).